Bladder Cancer Research

 Broccoli Sprout Extract: This Phase I study is examining the side effects of broccoli sprout extract in treating patients with transitional cell bladder cancer who will undergo surgery.
 Broccoli sprout extract contains ingredients that may prevent or slow the growth of certain cancers.

-Vitamin D Therapy: In one of the highest nationally funded programs at Roswell Park, Donald Trump, MD, President and CEO of RPCI — and a practicing medical oncologist — and his colleague Candace Johnson, PhD, the Robert, Anne, and Lew Wallace Chair in Translational Research, are analyzing the potential of vitamin D in cancer prevention and treatment.
+Vitamin D Therapy: In one of the highest nationally funded programs at Roswell Park, Donald Trump, MD, Emeritus President & CEO of RPCI — and a practicing medical oncologist — and his colleague Candace Johnson, PhD, President & CEO of RPCI and the Robert, Anne, and Lew Wallace Chair in Translational Research, are analyzing the potential of vitamin D in cancer prevention and treatment.

 Dr. Trump has significant experience with the clinical aspects of vitamin D in the treatment of solid tumors and has performed more cancer clinical trials with vitamin D than anyone else in the world.